motyapa/Public_github/ChordGuesser/README.md

-A chord guesser that I wrote to predict chords in songs, using a sklearn's KNN algorithm.
+A chord guesser that I wrote to predict chords in songs, using sklearn's KNN interface.

 As of right now, what it can do is it takes in data of singular chords from https://zenodo.org/records/5217057 Each chord has 100 samples.
 To do training, I take the first 80 of each chord type and train it on them.
 After training, I do cross validation with the last 20 chords of each chord type.
 This seems to be working consistently well.